 To comply with State laws regarding immunizations, our school requires all children new to Addlestone or entering our regular program to submit the official State of South Carolina "Certificate of Immunization" signed by a doctor, the Health Department, or military clinic.
 Make sure you ask your doctor for a "Certificate of Immunization."
-Without this form, properly completed, your child cannot attend our school.
+Without this form properly completed, your child cannot attend our school.
 The following vaccinations are required of each student:

-- Four (4) doses of any combination of DTP, DT, DTP-Hib, DTaP, or Td vaccine with at least one (1) dose received on or after the fourth birthday. - Three (3) doses of any combination of oral or inactivated polio vaccine with at least one (1) dose received on or after the fourth birthday. - Two (2) doses of rubeola (measles) vaccine with both doses received on or after the first birthday and separated by at least one month. - One (1) dose of rubella (German measles) vaccine received on or after the first birthday. - One (1) dose of mumps vaccine received on or after the first birthday. - Three (3) doses of hepatitis B vaccine. - One (1) dose of varicella vaccine (chicken pox) or positive history of disease for all children admitted to kindergarten, first, second, third, and fourth grades.
+• Four (4) doses of any combination of DTP, DT, DTP-Hib, DTaP, or Td vaccine with at least one (1) dose received on or after the fourth birthday.
+Tdap booster required before seventh grade.

+- Three (3) doses of any combination of oral or inactivated polio vaccine with at least one (1) dose received on or after the fourth birthday. - Current, age-appropriate Hib vaccination according to the currently published immunization schedule.
+For children 15-59 months of age who have not yet completed age-appropriate Hib vaccination, one (1) dose of Hib vaccine at or after 15 months of age is required.
+Hib vaccine is not required for children 5 years of age and older. - One (1) dose of MMR (measles, mumps, and rubella) vaccine received on or after the first birthday. - Two (2) doses of Hepatitis A vaccine with both doses received on or after the first birthday and separated by at least 6 months for any child born on or after January 1, 2019.
+Vaccine series must be started by 18 months of age. - Three (3) doses of Hepatitis B vaccine with the third dose received ≥ 24 weeks of age and at Least 16 weeks after the first dose. - One (1) dose of varicella vaccine (chicken pox) on or after the first birthday or positive history of disease for all children admitted to kindergarten, first, second, third, and fourth grades. - Current, age-appropriate pneumococcal vaccination according to the currently published immunization schedule.
+For children aged 24-59 months who have not yet completed any age-appropriate pneumococcal vaccination, one (1) dose of PCV13 on or after the 2nd birthday is required.
+Pneumococcal vaccine is not required for children 5 years of age and older.
 If your family has elected not to immunize your child, we must have a valid South Carolina Exemption Form on file.
 Exemption Forms are available from any SC County Health Department.